deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “I’ll take ‘yer word of honor on all o’ that,” Daar rumbled neutrally.
 “As ‘fer what we’re gonna do...well, we’ll see.
 An’ on that note,” He looked toward his aide, and seemingly communicated with him solely through ear-flicking.
 “I think I better get goin.’”

 “We’ll keep you informed!”
-Nofly promised chirpily, and ushered him and his aide toward the door.
+Nofl promised chirpily, and ushered him and his aide toward the door.
 Daar gave him a decidedly less cool nod of acknowledgement, and padded his way out.

 Nofl returned a minute or so later and rather than rejoining Tran in his work, he instead poured himself a steaming cup of some kind of beverage.
 The smell was potent enough that even Tran noticed it from across the room.